Preservation / HBIM

 3. Integration & Viewer

-The model or tour will then be uploaded to a database such as Layer App which has a viewer and file management capabilities.
-At this point, preservationists can start uploading historical documentation to the database.
+The model or tour will then be uploaded to a tool such as Layer App which has a viewer and file management capabilities.
+At this point, preservationists can start uploading historical documentation to the system then share views with the public.

 4. Historical Layering